kaboomserver/buildpack/README.md

 # buildpack

-Buildpack for Heroku that sets up the Kaboom.pw server
+Buildpack for Heroku that sets up the Kaboom server